emann615/LetsDefendAlerts/Walk-Throughs/SOC sible SQL Injection Payload Detected.md

 </br>
 </br>

-Since the attack the attack was not successful, and it did not originate from the internal network, there is no need to escalate.
+Since the attack was not successful, and it did not originate from the internal network, there is no need to escalate.

 ## Analyst Note